1995 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Houston

 In the opener, Florida was off to a shaky start, but was able to defeat the 45-point underdog Houston Cougars 45–21.
 The defense was suspect, surrendering 421 total yards to a Cougar team which won a single game the year before.

 "We managed to get away with a victory but Houston was probably better prepared than we were", said coach Spurrier.

 Kentucky

 In the second week of play, the Gators easily beat the Kentucky Wildcats 42–7.
 Third-team tailback Terry Jackson picked up the load when Elijah Williams and Fred Taylor were injured, rushing for 138 yards and three touchdowns.

 Wuerffel sat out after tossing a 13-yard touchdown to Chris Doering to go up 35–0.

 Tennessee

 In the first major test of the season, the Gators routed the rival and eighth-ranked Tennessee Volunteers 62–37.
 On the first play from scrimmage, Volunteer quarterback Peyton Manning connected with receiver Joey Kent for a 72-yard gain.
 On the next play, Manning threw a touchdown pass to Marcus Nash, giving the Vols a 7–0 lead only 15 seconds into the game.
 After another Manning touchdown pass and two Gator turnovers, the Vols held a 30–14 advantage late in the second quarter in front of a stunned Florida Field crowd.

 Wuerffel led the Gators to an answering score, cutting the lead to 30–21 with a touchdown pass in the last minute of the first half.
 That would be the beginning of a historic run, as Florida scored 48 straight points despite a torrential second half downpour and won 62–37.
 Many records were broken in the game: Wuerffel threw an SEC record six touchdown passes; Tennessee set school records for most points scored in a loss and most points given up in the modern era.
 After the game, Sports Illustrated chose to put Wuerffel on its cover instead of Manning.